COMP2281/software-engineering-group-17/readme/minutes.md

 - Completed Section 3 of Test Plan Report
 - Discussed game development plan and implementation for project presentation
 - Goals for the week:
-  - write as many test plan cases as possible for next week
+  - Write as many test plan cases as possible for next week